recapco/emailreplyparser/README.md

 ## Usage

-The library can be used to get the essential text of body with following example:
+The library can be used to get the reply text from an email body as such:

 ```go
 reply, err := emailreplyparser.ParseReply(emailBody)